-4. The Fashion Museum: A must-see for anyone interested in how people dressed over the centuries.
-My visit started off with an exhibition about the suffrage movement women, “fashion” during World War I and costumes from various films and TV series such as Doctor Zhivago or Downtown Abbey.
+A must-see for anyone interested in how people dressed over the centuries.
+My visit started off with an exhibition about the suffrage movement women as seen in the film Suffragette (2015).
+Then there was a section about how people dressed during World War I and one that featured costumes from various films and TV series such as Doctor Zhivago (1965) or Downtown Abbey (2010).

 Plan your visit at www.museumofcostume.co.uk